No-Bake Malteser Cheesecake – Creamy & Easy Recipe

-Smooth and creamy cheesecake, packed full of Maltesers and a with a chocolatey biscuit base, this no bake Malteser cheesecake is the ultimate no-fuss dessert and tastes absolutely delicious!
-Quick and easy to make, I guarantee you’ll be making it over and over again!
+Rich and creamy no-bake Malteser cheesecake, made with Philadelphia cream cheese and packed full of Maltesers, with a chocolatey bourbon biscuit base.
+The ultimate no-fuss dessert – no gelatine, no baking, and I guarantee you’ll be making it over and over again.

 Lou’s recipe overview